Cinnamon Roll Monkey Bread

 What can you add to Monkey Bread?

 Monkey bread is one of those baked goods that you can easily change up with simple ingredient additions or using other sauces.
-From Oreo to Carrot Cake to Slow Cooker, I have over a dozen ways to make Monkey Bread in my Recipe Catalog.
+From Oreo to carrot cake to slow cooker, I have over a dozen ways to make Monkey Bread in my Recipe Catalog.

-What can you top Cinnamon Roll Monkey Bread with?
+What can you top the bread with?

-Try dusting the top with cinnamon sugar, confectioner’s sugar or brown sugar to make it look even fancier.
+Try dusting the top with cinnamon sugar, confectioner’s sugar, or brown sugar to make it look even fancier.
 Set it on top of a serving plate or cake stand and show off your beautiful work.

-Add chopped nuts like walnuts or pecans for a great crunchy topping like your favorite Cinnabon roll.
+• Nuts: Add chopped nuts like walnuts or pecans for a great crunchy topping like your favorite Cinnabon roll.

-Add chocolate chips to the mixture and topping of your monkey bread for a delicious chocolatey addition!
+• Chocolate Chips: Add chocolate chips to the mixture and topping of your monkey bread for a delicious chocolatey addition!

-More Delicious Monkey Bread Recipes!
+More Delicious Monkey Bread Recipes

 Photo collage with monkey bread making process and finished product